open-telemetry/semantic-conventions/docs/non-normative/code-generation.md

   and breaking changes in user applications.

 Keep stable convention definitions inside the preview (part of) semantic conversions artifact.
 It prevents user code from breaking when semantic convention stabilizes.
 Deprecate stable definitions inside the preview artifact and point users to the stable location in generated documentation.
-For example, in Java `http.request.method` attribute is defined as the deprecated `io.opentelemetry.semconv.incubating.HttpIncubatingAttributes.HTTP_REQUEST_METHOD` field and also as stable `io.opentelemetry.semconv.HttpAttributes.HTTP_REQUEST_METHOD`.
+For example, in Java, the attribute `http.request.method` is defined as the deprecated in both stable and preview artifacts (e.g., `io.opentelemetry.semconv.incubating.HttpIncubatingAttributes.HTTP_REQUEST_METHOD`, `io.opentelemetry.semconv.HttpAttributes.HTTP_REQUEST_METHOD`).

 ## Semantic Conventions Artifact Structure

-This section contains suggestions on structuring semantic convention artifact(s) which should be adjusted to the specific language.
+This section contains suggestions on how to structure semantic convention artifact(s).

 - Artifact name:
   - `opentelemetry-semconv` - stable conventions